yanhd2019/GoogleHackathon/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To use Econimate, simply run the provided code and enter your query when prompted.
-Econimate will then generate a video that explains the concept in a clear and concise way, using graphs and audio to help you understand.
+To use Econimate, simply run the provided code in your local Python environment and enter your Economics doubts when prompted.
+Econimate will then generate a video that explains the concept in a clear and concise way, using graphs and audio to make your learning easy and fun.

 Here are some examples of how you can use Econimate:
-To learn about a new economic concept, such as inflation or supply and demand.
+1. To learn about a new economic concept, such as inflation or supply and demand.
-To get help with a specific economics assignment or problem.
+2. To get help with a specific economics assignment or problem.
-To stay up-to-date on the latest economic news and research.
+3. To stay up-to-date on the latest economic news and research.

-Econimate is a great resource for anyone who wants to learn more about economics, regardless of their level of expertise.
+Econimate is a great resource for anyone who wants to learn more about economics, regardless of the level of expertise.
 However, please keep in mind that it is still in beta and may not be able to answer all queries perfectly.
 So, please be patient and understanding as we continue to develop and improve Econimate.

 An example of potential usage can be seen in this video.
 Example Usage Video